 Each grant of a stock appreciation right will be evidenced by an Award Agreement.
 Each Award Agreement will be subject to the A&R 2017 LTIP and will contain such other terms and provisions, consistent with the A&R 2017 LTIP, as the Compensation Committee may approve.
 Each grant of stock appreciation rights will specify the period or periods of continuous service by the participant with the Company or any subsidiary that is necessary before the stock appreciation rights or installments of such stock appreciation rights will become exercisable.
 A grant of stock appreciation rights may provide for earlier exercise, including in the case of retirement, death or disability of the participant or in the event of a change in control.
-Any grant of stock appreciation rights.
+Any grant of stock appreciation rights may specify management objectives that must be achieved as a condition of the exercise of such stock appreciation rights.
 A stock appreciation right may be paid in cash, shares of common stock or any combination of the two.